kemitchell/irs-form-1023/schedule-b.md

 #### 1

 Have you adopted a racially nondiscriminatory policy as to students in your organizing document, bylaws, or by resolution of your governing body?
-If “Yes,” state where the policy can be found or supply a copy of the policy.
-If “No,” you must adopt a nondiscriminatory policy as to students before submitting this application.
+If "Yes," state where the policy can be found or supply a copy of the policy.
+If "No," you must adopt a nondiscriminatory policy as to students before submitting this application.
 See Pub.
 557.

 #### 2